 My first foray into “cleanish” ABAP years ago was prompted by the SAP Community discussions regarding the disadvantages of Hungarian Notation.
 Hungarian Notation is a set of naming conventions which dictates, for example, that a variable name should have a prefix signifying its scope and type.
 In ABAP, this led to the variable names like gt_vbak or ls_ekko.
-This notation has been followed by ABAP developers for decades for the main reason that someone told us so.
+ABAP developers follow this notation.
+Additionally, this has taken place for decades, for the main reason that someone told us so.

 As a solo developer at the time, I had only myself to convince, so I decided to start using more human-readable variable names.
 After bravely renaming itab_vbak as sales_orders, I realized that this name might in fact be inaccurate.
 The data source in the program was the well-known SAP table VBAK that stores not just sales orders but other sales documents, such as quotations or contracts.
 But the program did not consider that variety.
 So, was it a wrong name choice or was the code itself wrong?
 A quick check with the users uncovered that the report indeed was including the irrelevant document types and the users were hiding unnecessary data using their personal filters.
 A minor change allowed to read thousands of records less from the database thus improving the report’s performance.
 Not to mention, new names made the code much better readable, with clearly stated intentions.

 Code is the means of communication for developers.
 I’m sure everyone already understands the importance of clear communication in business.
 Imagine if a shipping label sent your customer’s order to a wrong address or if a wrong order quantity was given to a supplier?
 Clean ABAP prompts the developers to communicate more clearly via code, thus reducing the number of errors and misunderstandings.